pitmonticone/EpiSimulator/Resources/GitHub.md

 * [ABM-Lab/covid19abm.jl](https://github.com/ABM-Lab/covid19abm.jl)
 * [BDI-pathogens/OpenABM-Covid19](https://github.com/BDI-pathogens/OpenABM-Covid19): OpenABM-Covid19 is an ABM developed to simulate the spread of Covid-19 in a city and to analyse the effect of both passive and active intervention strategies.

+### Contact
+* [InstituteforDiseaseModeling/synthpops](https://github.com/InstituteforDiseaseModeling/synthpops): [`SynthPops](https://docs.idmod.org/projects/synthpops)` can create generic populations with different network characteristics, as well as synthetic populations that interact in different layers of a multilayer contact network.

 ### Surveillance
 * [LarremoreLab/covid_surveillance_testing](https://github.com/LarremoreLab/covid_surveillance_testing/blob/master/SEIR_viral_load.py)